Altammash-alty/Sentinel_AnEarlyICUEmergencyPredictor/README.md

 ## 🛠️ Mandatory Technology Integration

-### 🔵 RapidMiner — EDA & Baseline Predictive Modeling
+### 🔵 RapidMiner (Altair AI Studio) — EDA & Baseline Predictive Modeling

 RapidMiner was used as the **core analytics and model prototyping layer** for this project:

-- **Exploratory Data Analysis (EDA):** Patient vitals (HR, BP, SpO2, RR, Temperature) were imported into RapidMiner for statistical profiling, correlation analysis, and distribution visualization.
+- **Exploratory Data Analysis (EDA):** Patient vitals (HR, BP, SpO2, RR, Temperature) were imported into Altair AI Studio (RapidMiner) for statistical profiling, correlation analysis, and distribution visualization.
-- **Baseline Predictive Model:** A Random Forest classifier was trained in RapidMiner on the preprocessed ICU vitals dataset to predict patient deterioration risk (Low / Medium / High / Critical).
+- **Baseline Predictive Model:** Auto Model feature was used to train and compare 205 models on the ICU vitals dataset — Naive Bayes achieved **0.0% classification error (100% accuracy)**.
-- **Feature Importance:** RapidMiner's Weight by Information Gain operator was used to identify the most predictive vitals — SpO2 and Respiratory Rate emerged as top predictors.
+- **Feature Engineering:** Automatic feature engineering was applied to identify the most predictive vitals for ICU risk prediction.
-- **Model Comparison:** RapidMiner's Auto Model feature was used to benchmark Logistic Regression, Decision Tree, and Random Forest — Random Forest achieved the highest AUC (0.94).
-- **Workflow Export:** The full RapidMiner workflow is saved as `sentinel_icu_workflow.rmp` and screenshots are available in the root folder of the repository.
+- **Model Comparison:** Random Forest, Logistic Regression, Naive Bayes, Deep Learning, Gradient Boost, and Support Vector Machine were all compared automatically.
+- **Workflow & Screenshots:** Available in `rapidminer/screenshots/` folder.
+- **Dataset used:** `icu_vitals.csv` — 100 patient records with HR, SBP, SpO2, RR, Temp, Risk_Label.

 > ✅ RapidMiner validated our feature engineering decisions and provided interpretable baseline models that informed the architecture of our production LSTM model.

 ---

-### 🟢 Mendix — Decision-Support Application Layer
+### 🟢 Mendix — Clinical Decision-Support Application Layer

-Mendix was used to build the **clinical decision-support interface** — the application layer that non-technical ICU staff interact with:
+Mendix was used to build the **clinical decision-support application** — the layer that non-technical ICU staff interact with:

-- **Patient Risk Dashboard:** A Mendix page displays real-time risk scores per patient, color-coded by severity (Green/Amber/Red).
-- **Alert Management Workflow:** Microflows handle incoming alert events and route them to the appropriate nurse station.
-- **Decision-Support Input Form:** Clinicians can manually input patient vitals and receive an instant risk prediction via the integrated model API.
-- **Mendix ↔ Backend Integration:** REST API connectors link the Mendix app to the FastAPI backend, enabling live data pull every 30 seconds.
+- **SENTINEL App created on Mendix** (Free tier) with AI-guided planning via Maia.
+- **Project Plan generated** using Mendix Maia AI describing the full scope of the ICU dashboard, alert management workflows, and REST API integration with the backend.
+- **Application Layer Design:** Patient Risk Dashboard, Alert Management Microflows, and Nurse Input Forms were planned and scoped.
-- **Screenshots & prototype:** Available in the root folder of the repository.
+- **Screenshots:** Available in `mendix/screenshots/` folder.

 > ✅ Mendix provides the scalable, low-code application layer that makes SENTINEL deployable in real hospital environments without requiring frontend engineering resources.